gem/oq-engine/doc/getting-started/installation-instructions/universal.md

 **on macOS:**

-Before to run the universal installer  Python 3.11 need to be installed, please see instructions for the {doc}`macos`
+Before running the universal installer  Python 3.11 need to be installed, please see instructions for the {doc}`macos`

 ```
 $ curl -L -O https://github.com/gem/oq-engine/raw/master/install.py